Jean Howell: Early life and career

-Howell was the daughter of Burl Howell and Esther Hyde ‘’Buddy’’ Howell, along with her sister Dixon.
-The family moved to the Sebastopol, California area in 1935.
-She graduated in 1944 from Analy High School in Sebastopol, and later from the University of Washington.
+Born in Covina, California on November 21, 1927, Howell was the daughter of Burl Hayden Howell and Esther Hyde ‘’Buddy’’ Howell, along with her sister Dixon.
+In 1935, the family moved to the Sebastopol, California area, where she attended Analy High School class of 1944.
+Howell graduated Phi Beta Kappa from the University of Washington in 1948, following which she toured for one year with the UW Players.

 On stage, Howell acted in New York in summer stock theater and at the Horseshoe Theater in Los Angeles.
-Television programs on which she appeared included Perry Mason, Dragnet, Space Patrol, Armstrong Circle Theatre, Four Star Playhouse, Lux Video Theatre, and Telephone Time.
+Television programs on which she appeared included Lux Video Theatre, The Pepsi-Cola Playhouse, Perry Mason, Dragnet, Space Patrol, Armstrong Circle Theatre, Four Star Playhouse, and Telephone Time.
 Her films included the 1957 western Hell's Crossroads.

-Howell was married to actor Larry Thor for four months in 1956.
+Personal life and death

+On October 22, 1955, gossip columnist Louella Parsons reported that Howell had, for approximately three weeks, been "the secret bride" of TV announcer 'Larry Thor.
+Their first child, a daughter, Kristina, was born in 1958, followed, eventually, by two sons, Cameron and Eifan.

 In her later years, Howell was an advocate for environmental efforts to clean up Santa Monica Bay.
 She gave talks about ecology and also trained speakers for similar activities.

-Howell died of cancer on July 23, 1996, in Santa Monica, California.
-She was 68.
+Predeceased by her husband, Howell died of cancer on July 23, 1996, in Santa Monica, California, at the age of 68.